Liver (Hepatocellular) Cancer Prevention (PDQ®)–Patient Version

 - Avoiding risk factors and increasing protective factors may help prevent cancer.

-- The following risk factors may increase the risk of liver cancer:
+- The following are other risk factors that may increase the risk of liver cancer:

-- The following protective factor may decrease the risk of liver cancer:
+- The following protective factors may decrease the risk of liver cancer:

 - Hepatitis B vaccine